knurling-rs/defmt/firmware/defmt-rtt/README.md

 For more details about the framework check the book at https://defmt.ferrous-systems.com

+## Customization

+The RTT buffer size (default: 1024) can be configured with the `DEFMT_RTT_BUFFER_SIZE` environment variable.
+- use a power of 2 for best performance
+- caution: the `sccache` compiler cache is not supported because [it does not honor environment variables](https://github.com/mozilla/sccache/blob/master/docs/Rust.md).

 ## Support

 `defmt-rtt` is part of the [Knurling] project, [Ferrous Systems]' effort at